Spin responses of a disordered helical superconducting edge under Zeeman field: Introduction

-The effects of interactions in topological superconducting wires (one-dimensional wires with spin-orbit coupling) that support Majorana fermions have been investigated~\cite{Stoudenmire2011}.
-It has been showed that the interactions not only suppress the bulk gap (in agreement with~\cite{Gangadharaiah2011,Sela2011}), but also lead to the accessibility of Majorana fermions and topological superconductors in a weaker magnetic field and on a wider range of chemical potential.
+The effects of interactions in topological superconducting wires that support Majorana fermions have been investigated~\cite{Stoudenmire2011}.
+It has been showed that the interactions not only suppress the bulk gap ~\cite{Gangadharaiah2011,Sela2011}, but also lead to the accessibility of Majorana fermions and topological superconductors in a weaker magnetic field and on a wider range of chemical potential.
 This makes the phase immune to chemical potential changes caused by disorder in the wire.
 An overview of the properties, fundamentals and realization of topological superconductors, Majorana fermions, and the role of spin-orbit coupling of these states is given in Ref. \cite{Sato2017}.
 One- and two-dimensional models and hybrid superconductor-semiconductor devices~\cite{Mourik2012,Prada2020,Agaee2023} were proposed that host non-Abelian Majorana zero modes \cite{Alicea2012,Sato2003} and parafermions \cite{Alicea2016}.
-The incoherent nature of these models allows them to theorize topologically protected quantum computations~\cite{Sarma2015,Aasen2016,Yazdani2023}.
+The intrinsic robustness of topological superconducting platforms against local perturbations has motivated proposals for fault-tolerant, topologically protected quantum computation \cite{Sarma2015,Aasen2016,Yazdani2023}.
 The realization of such ideas became possible thanks to the discovery of topological insulators by providing platforms such as helical edge models.
 It has been proposed that pair interaction mediated by spin fluctuations as a joint thread can link a wide class of superconducting materials \cite{Scalapino2012}.
 Specifically, the close relation of the spin-density-wave phase to an s-wave superconductor with a change of sign can be a common feature.